Kenya burns 15 tonnes of ivory in anti-poaching fight, to destroy its stockpile by year-end

 economic use ...
 I will today burn 15 tonnes of ivory at this historic site in Nairobi National Park," President Uhuru Kenyatta said during a ceremony at the park.
 "In order to underline our determination to eradicate poaching, my government shall burn the rest of the stockpile within this year."

-The ceremony was to mark the African Union-designated Wangari Maathai Day, in honor of the late environmentalist and Nobel Peace Prize Laureate, and the World Wildlife Day.
+The ceremony was to mark the African Union-designated Wangari Maathai Day, in honour of the late environmentalist and Nobel Peace Prize Laureate, and the World Wildlife Day.

 Kenya has imposed stiffer penalties -- longer jail terms and bigger fines -- for wildlife poaching or trafficking, saying poaching is harming tourism, a major earner of foreign exchange.